/ A NEGLECTED DISEASE

 Noma is absolutely preventable, but only if there is knowledge about the disease and how to treat it.
 Good nutrition, oral hygiene and access to healthcare and vaccinations against childhood diseases all help to prevent noma.

 Noma is treatable if detected and managed during the first weeks of the disease.
-With basic oral hygiene, antibiotics and wound dressing a patient can fully recover from noma within a few weeks.
+With basic oral hygiene, antibiotics and wound dressing a patient can recover from noma within a few weeks.
 This is helped by managing underlying risk factors, such as malnutrition and other diseases like measles.

 If it is easily treatable, why do people die from noma?